COMMUNITY HUBS: BETTER TOGETHER

 Leadership for the New Economy

 While “leadership development” has an extensive history with regards to business or government, the last decade has witnessed a massive increase in the number of programs focused on strengthening civil society and the social economy.
 What depth of personal transformation is required to change the status quo toward economically equitable, culturally-flourishing and planet-sustaining outcomes?
 This session provides a discovery of the new ways of teaching and applying leadership while attempting to address complex local, national or global challenges.
-A roundtable discussion about the growing array of common good-oriented leadership development programs underway in Canada features participants or program staff from the Community Development Leadership Institute, BALLE Local Economy Fellows, Human Venture Leadership, and the Banff Centre’s Alt/Now Economic Inequality program.
+A roundtable discussion about the growing array of common good-oriented leadership development programs underway in Canada features participants or program staff from the Community Development Leadership Institute, BALLE Local Economy Fellows, Human Venture Leadership, Next Up and the Banff Centre’s Alt/Now Economic Inequality program.
+Workshop Leads:

 - James Stauch (Institute for Community Prosperity)